 A quick skim through the menu, I instantly recognised some of my favourite dishes from Thailand, Malaysia and Singapore plus many exotic names I had no idea what they were.
 So with a bit of help from our waiter Andy, I went for Pad Krapow with the highest heat rating.

-[Top] Starters – Goi Cuon, Tod Man Khao Pod (Corn Fritters)
+[Top] Starters – Goi Cuon (rice rolls), Tod Man Khao Pod (corn fritters)

 Yes the starters did taste as bland as they looked, but if the delicate flavour is what you are looking for then I guess this is the one.
-The corn fritter was pretty much missing everything (taste) but chunks of corn.
+The corn fritters had everything in there except taste.

 Pad Krapow’s spiciness didn’t make me cry as I thought it would but it was creamy and had a fiery kick.
 I loved it.
 The portions were also very generous and could even feed two.
 I highly recommend to choose at least a heat rating of one pepper from the menu as you can always count on spicy foods to be packed with the most flavour.

-Apart from the disappointing starters, this is a great place if you are looking to get an authentic taste of Asia at a reasonable price.
+Apart from the disappointing starters, this is a great place if you are looking to get a taste of Asia at a reasonable price.
 Nothing fancy, just satisfying and emotionally comforting food.
 With so many dishes to choose from, it’s difficult to find the menu boring or repetitive.
 The service was fast and friendly and Andy did a great job of making his customers feel welcomed and attended to.
+Thanks man.